davidham96/Amazon-Web-Scraping/README.md

 1. This project attempts to web scrape amazon products and the content of their reviews, to determine how many of the reviews may be botted.

 2. TODO :

 - Web scrape first page of amazon products (by search), and their reviews' contents.
 - Collect data, remove imperfections, organize data.
 - Ensure to not get banned by Amazon for web scraping.
 - Use ML to identify if reviews are botted.

 3. Any surprises/notes :

-- Requests permission was denied (even with user agent).
+- Requests permission was denied (even with user agent), had to add Accepted-Languages.
-- Added time.sleep() to add delay between calls to not get flagged
+- Added time.sleep() to add delay between calls to not get flagged.
+- Instead of web scraping, used Amazon API (was blocked).

 4. Setup/Installation :

 - Run setup.sh found in "scripts" sub-directory to install necessary dependencies.

 5. Running :
-- Run "python3 scraper.py -o "output.json" to get products and their reviews.